edumeet/edumeet/E2EE.md

 every participant of the room alike, whatever their own location, and a room keeps using the nodes it already has when further participants join.

-**Identities stay on the room and management servers.** Names, accounts, chat and files never reach a media node, so where those two servers run is what decides where identifying data is processed.
+**Identities stay on the room and management servers.** Apart from client monitoring, described above, names, accounts, chat and files never reach a media node, so where those two servers run is what decides where identifying data is processed.
 The room server's debug logs contain IP addresses and display names.

 **Encryption is per room.** In a room without it, media nodes handle decoded audio and video.
 An assessment that relies on encryption applies to encrypted rooms only, so a tenant that depends on it